POLICIES AND PROCEDURES

 Upon demand by the company, any current or former Market Partner will return the original and all copies of Market Partner Activity Reports to the Company.

 MONAT does not condone Market Partners specifically or consciously targeting the sales force of another direct sales company to sell MONAT products or to become Market Partners for MONAT nor does MONAT condone Market Partners solicitation or enticement of members of the sales force of another direct sales company to violate the terms of their contract with such other company.
 Should Market Partners engage in such activity, they bear the risk of being sued by the other direct sales company.
 If any lawsuit, arbitration or mediation is brought against a Market Partner alleging engagement in inappropriate recruiting activity of its sales force or customers, MONAT will not pay any of the Market Partner’s defense costs or legal fees, nor will MONAT indemnify the Market Partner for any judgment, award, or settlement.

 3.12 - CROSS-SPONSORING

 Actual or attempted cross-sponsoring is strictly prohibited.
 “Cross-sponsoring” or “Poaching” is defined as the enrolment of an individual or entity that already has a current Market Partner Agreement on file with MONAT or who has had such an agreement within the preceding six calendar months, within a different line of sponsorship.
 The use of a spouse’s or relative’s name, trade names, DBAS, assumed names, corporations, partnerships, trusts, federal ID numbers, fictitious ID numbers or any strawman or other artifice to circumvent this policy is prohibited.
-Market Partners shall not demean, discredit or defame other MONAT Market Partners in an attempt to entice another Market Partner to become part the first Market Partner’s Marketing Organization.
+Market Partners shall not demean, discredit or defame other MONAT Market Partners in an attempt to entice another Market Partner to become part the first Market Partner’s Downline.